rick2303/rick2303/README.md

 ### Backend developer and Data analyst.😄
-Hi, i'm Franky Interiano, I'm 21 years old and i would like to learn new things as possible.
+Hi, i'm Franky Interiano, I'm 22 years old and i would like to learn new things as possible.
 I am graduated from the UNAH systems engineering degree, oriented to web development, databases and data analysis.
+I have experience in the banking sector with Oracle databases on high-impact projects and integrating collections with third parties.

 # 🌐 Socials: